goopey7/unreal-support.nvim/README.md

 ```lua
 require("unreal-support").setup()
 ```
-when `setup()` is called with no arguments, the plugin will scan for the latest version of Unreal Engine, and the project you are editing.
+when `setup()` is called with no arguments, the plugin will scan for the project you are editing.
+If one is found it will then also scan for the latest version of Unreal Engine, and provide the Unreal commands.

 ### Options for `setup()` (not required)
 | Option   |      Description      |